 How Are We Growing:

-- The Institute gives workshops in many parts of the province, with the help of over 40 active facilitators.
-During the pandemic we reframed many of our sessions for online viewing and trained facilitators to present online.
-In this way we were able to continue with many of our presentations.
+- The Institute gives workshops in many parts of the province, with the help of more than 40 active presenters and facilitators.
+During the pandemic we reframed many of our sessions for online viewing and trained presenters to present our sessions online.
+In this way, we were able to continue with many of our presentations.

 We thank our many donors, including New Horizons Grants, United Way, B.C.
 Government Ministry of Health, B.C.
 Retired Teachers Association and its Vancouver branch, Centre for Hip Health and Mobility, Vancouver Foundation and MLA Michael Lee’s office for grants and in-kind support over the years.

 Thanks to detailed record keeping, the table below summarizes the growth of Seniors’ Health and Wellness over the years.
-Many thanks go to Sheila Pither for her initial leadership and to the current workshop committee: Roy Sinn – webmaster, Royce Shook- mentor, Sylvia Helmer- Data and Report Coordinator, Doug Edgar – Out of Metro Coordinator, Barb Mikulec – chair/president of the Seniors’ Health and Wellness, Sue Evans – Workshop Coordinator/Administrator.
-These individuals together with Marion Hartley, David Bell and Theresa Buchner maintain, adapt, and update all our resources and materials on a regular basis.
+Many thanks go to Sheila Pither for her initial leadership and to the current workshop committee: Roy Sinn – Webmaster, Royce Shook – Mentor, Sylvia Helmer – Data and Report Coordinator, Sally Caisley – Beyond-Metro Coordinator, Barb Mikulec – Chair/President, and Sue Evans – Workshop Coordinator/Administrator.
+These individuals together with Marion Hartley, David Bell and Theresa Buchner maintain, adapt, and update our resources and materials on a regular basis.

 Cumulative Data Table 2007 – 2020